Facct22guide/Facct22guide.github.io/_sources/sessionchairs.md

 ### Distribute questions thoughtfully

-* **Keep track of who you’ve asked questions to as the panel progresses.** Make sure that there is an equitable distribution between the speakers.
+* **Keep track of who you’ve asked questions to as the panel progresses.** Make sure that there is an equitable distribution across authors from each paper.

 ### Pulling from audience questions via Sli.do

+* **Turn on moderation as a safety guard** to control waht participants can see
+* **Participants can upvote questions** use this information at your discretion, but it can be helpful when there are a lot of questions.
 * **You don’t need to read each question verbatim.** In some cases attendees may ask multiple versions of the same question.
 Combine relevant and similar questions into one question, while still ensuring it’s simple enough to answer.
 * **Ask audience questions if whatever order you feel makes sense.** Omit questions when necessary.